hipe/tmx/lib/skylab/git-viz/doc/issues/013-the-mock-FS-narrative.md

 languages and because we might be painting ourselves into a corner for reasons we will describe later relating to #two-way-verification.

-we breifly considered JSON and YAML, but we always feel dumb hand-writing JSON, and YAML might introduce more headaches than is worth having to couple to parsing API's and having to worry about encoding.
+we briefly considered JSON and YAML, but we always feel dumb hand-writing JSON, and YAML might introduce more headaches than is worth having to couple to parsing API's and having to worry about encoding.